Early Detection Leads to Early Prevention

 Small hearts can conceal big challenges, especially when it comes to congenital heart defects.
 It’s one of the most common birth defects in the U.S. and the leading killer of infants with birth defects.

 What if we could do something simple to ensure a strong start for a new life?
 We can.
-It is through pulse oximetry testing.
+It is through screening for critical congenital heart defects using pulse oximetry testing.

 What is pulse oximetry screening?
 It is a simple test that helps spot heart defects in newborns.
 This test is both quick and painless, but more importantly, it saves lives.
 Before a baby leaves the hospital, the test helps identify heart defects, potentially saving its life.